rant-lang/reference/src/language/aggregators.md

 # Aggregators

-An aggregator is an operator that is used to transform the calling scope's current output.
+Aggregators are block elements that transform the calling scope's current output.

-Aggregators can only be executed by block elements.

 ## The @edit operator